Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Estimating Pareto Fronts via Variational Model Merging

 \subsection{Improved Merging via Mixtures of Exponential-Families}

-Here, we extend to mixture of exponential-family distributions which provide more expressive posteriors and therefore even more accurate surrogates.
-For simplicity, we assume that $\sum_t \alpha_t = 1$, so there is no regularizer.
-While mode finding for mixtures is still tractable, it requires an iterative expectation-maximization (EM) procedure which should still be cheap if it converges within \revision{a} few steps.
+Here, taking advantage of the variational model merging framework, we derive a new strategy using mixture of exponential-family distributions which provide more expressive posteriors and therefore even more accurate surrogates.
+For simplicity, we assume no regularizer and that $\sum_t \alpha_t = 1$.
+While mode finding for mixtures is still tractable, it requires an iterative expectation-maximization (EM) procedure which should still be cheap if it converges within few steps.
 We assume that the $k$'th mixture component is an EF with natural parameter $\vlambda_{tk}$.
 Each component is weighted by $\pi_k>0$ and $\sum_k \pi_k = 1$.
-Then, the posterior and \revision{surrogate} take the following form:
+Then, the posterior and surrogate take the following form:

-Clearly, the surrogate is much more expressive than the quadratic surrogates used in model merging.
+Clearly, the surrogate is much more expressive than the quadratic ones from previous model merging strategies, because they are contained as special cases.
 Despite the non-concavity of the objective, we can maximize it using an iterative Expectation-Maximization (EM) approach where each step has a closed-form solution.
 A detailed derivation is in~\Cref{app:em}.
-As a special case, consider mixture-of-Gaussians (MoG) posterior where the updates take the following form similarly to \cref{eq:aggregate_gauss}:
+As a special case, consider a mixture-of-Gaussians (MoG) posterior where the updates take the following form similarly to \cref{eq:aggregate_gauss}:

 The main difference is that each component is now weighted by $\smash{\hat{\pi}_{tk}^{(i)} \propto \pi_k \gauss(\vparam^{(i)}\mid \vparam_{tk}, \vH_{tk}^{-1})}$, normalized over $k$.
 This update generalizes the fixed-point algorithm of~\citet[Section~5]{CP00} which was proposed to find the modes of Gaussian mixtures.